 Building credit from scratch or rebuilding after past problems is tough.
 Kovo is one of the apps that promises to help by giving you a credit tradeline you wouldn't otherwise have.
-But Kovo is often confused with cash-advance and "pay back small purchases" apps — it is actually neither.
+But Kovo is often confused with cash-advance and "pay back small purchases" apps, and it is actually neither.
 Here is how Kovo really works in 2026, what it costs, and where it fits among the broader set of credit-builder options.

 What Kovo Actually Is

-Kovo reports to all four major bureaus — TransUnion, Equifax, Experian, and Innovis — which is broader than most credit-builder products on the market.
+Kovo reports to all four major bureaus, TransUnion, Equifax, Experian, and Innovis, which is broader than most credit-builder products on the market.
 There is no hard credit check at signup, so applying does not ding your score.
 To understand why a positive installment tradeline matters, see how credit scores are calculated.

 What You Get for Your $240

-Beyond the credit tradeline itself, Kovo includes:
+Beyond the installment tradeline itself, Kovo includes:

-• Digital courses on practical topics like job interviews, starting a business, and personal finance.
+- Digital courses on practical topics like job interviews, starting a business, and personal finance.

-• A rewards program that unlocks after four on-time payments, with up to $1,225 in potential rewards (sign-up bonuses on partner products) for eligible members.
+- A rewards program that unlocks after four on-time payments, with up to $1,225 in potential rewards (sign-up bonuses on partner products) for eligible members.

 There is no premium tier and no free tier.
 The product is $10/month for 24 months, full stop.